Ocimum tenuiflorum: Nematicidal

-Disinfection

-Water disinfection using O. tenuiflorum extracts was tested by Bhattacharjee et al 2013 and Sadul et al 2009.
-Both found an alcoholic extract to be more effective than aqueous or leaf juice.
-Sundaramurthi et al 2012 finds the result to be safe to drink and antimicrobial.
-A constituent analysis by Sadul found alkaloids, steroids, and tannins in the aqueous, and alkaloids and steroids only in the alcoholic extract.

 Significance in Hinduism

+Tulasi has been used in Ayurvedic and Siddha practices for its supposed medicinal properties.

-Tulsi is a sacred plant for Hindus, particularly the Vaishnavite sect.
+Tulasi is a sacred plant for Hindus, particularly the Vaishnavite sect.
 It is worshipped as the avatar of Lakshmi, and is often planted in courtyards of Hindu houses or temples to Hanuman.
-The ritual lighting of lamps each evening during Karthik includes the worship of the tulsi plant.
+The ritual lighting of lamps each evening during Kartik includes the worship of the tulsi plant.
 Vaishnavites are also known as "those who bear the tulsi around the neck".

-Tulsi Vivah is a ceremonial festival performed between Prabodhini Ekadashi (the 11th or 12th lunar day of the bright fortnight of the Hindu month of Kartik) and Kartik Purnima (the full moon of the month).
+Tulasi Vivaha is a ceremonial festival performed between Prabodhini Ekadashi (the 11th or 12th lunar day of the bright fortnight of the Hindu month of Kartika) and Kartik Purnima (the full moon of the month).

-Every evening, Bengali Hindus place earthen lamps in front of tulsi plants.
+Every evening, Odia and Bengali Hindus place earthen lamps in front of tulsi plants.
 During the Kati Bihu festival celebrated in Assam, people light earthen lamps (diya) at the foot of the household tulsi plants and pray.